BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Abstract

 \section{Abstract}

-Conveyor belts are important equipment in modern industry, widely applied in production and manufacturing.
-Their health is much critical to operational efficiency and safety.
-Cracks are a major threat to belt health.
-Currently, considering safety, how to intelligently detect belt cracks is catching an increasing attention.
-To implement the intelligent detection with machine learning, real crack samples are believed to be necessary.
-However, existing crack datasets primarily focus on pavement scenarios or synthetic data, no real-world industrial belt crack datasets at all.
-Cracks are a major threat to belt health.
-Furthermore, to validate usability and effectiveness, we propose a special baseline method with triple-domain ($i.e.$, time-space-frequency) feature hierarchical fusion learning for the two whole-new datasets.
-Experimental results demonstrate the availability and effectiveness of our dataset.
-Besides, they also show that our baseline is obviously superior to other similar detection methods.
+Conveyor belt, as one of the most widely-used equipment in modern industry, is critical for ensuring both production safety and efficiency.
+In industrial scenarios, due to long-term running, conveyor belts could often be torn, resulting in cracks.
+Therefore, how to timely and accurately detect existing belt cracks has significant application potential.
+To advance intelligent belt crack detection, sufficient samples are often crucial.
+However, existing datasets are mainly for pavement scenarios or synthetic crack data.
+There has hardly been a real-world and large-scale crack dataset of industrial conveyor belts yet, available for training and testing detection models.
+Aiming to propel this research field by machine learning, we construct the first pair of sequential-image belt crack detection datasets (BeltCrack14ks with 14,087 images from 29 sequences, and BeltCrack9kd with 9,645 images from 42 sequences) from real-world factory scenes.
+Furthermore, to validate their usability and effectiveness, we further propose a learning-based baseline method specially designed for both datasets.
+In our baseline, it incorporates frequency-domain feature learning into temporal-spatial feature fusion for the first time.
+Moreover, a refined residual mechanism is designed to enable hierarchical feature aggregation.
+Experiments demonstrate the availability and effectiveness of our two new belt crack datasets.
+At the same time, they also show that our baseline is significantly superior to other general object detection methods.
 Our datasets and source codes are available at https://github.com/UESTC-nnLab/BeltCrack.